amiaopensource/av-python-carpentry/_episodes/11-dataanalysis.md

 ~~~
 {: .language-python}

-And let's make a new landing pad for our MKVs:
+And let's make a new landing pad for our new MKVs:

 ~~~
 new_mkv_folder = os.path.join('Desktop/amia19/new_mkvs')